Sleep — Your Secret Sauce

 Though exercise and sleep seem to be on opposite ends of the spectrum, they are actually connected.
 Moving our bodies is also a way of letting the stress of the day and the energy from the day get processed through our bodies.
 If we are holding a lot of tension, stress, or even excitement, it can be difficult to wind down to sleep.
 Moving our bodies (walking, dancing, range of motion exercises, martial arts, Zumba… you decide) helps do some of the “heavy lifting” of processing the day that the brain can then finish up while you sleep.
 However, exercising right before you plan to go to sleep may mean you take longer to wind down!

 The hours before our brain starts to signal “it’s time to go to sleep” there are several things we can do to help our brains wind down:

 - Avoid caffeine: kind of obvious… even if you think it doesn’t affect you–try experimenting and see if it helps you feel more rested or sleep a bit longer…

 - Avoid alcohol a few hours before you sleep: as you metabolize alcohol after the slow down/sleepy effect you get a “bounce back” that interrupts your sleep cycle a few hours later.

 - Turn off your screens: Set an alarm or reminder on your phone to power down your screens (computers, phones, kindles, tablets, etc.).
 Our brains receive a LOT of information from screens, including the electromagnetic kinds that can keep us revved up and make it harder for the right chemicals to get released for sleep.

-- Read a book; listen to music; take a shower or bath; stretch; breathe.
+- Get into PJs; read a book; listen to music; take a shower or bath; journal; stretch; breathe.